0x326/miami-university-senior-capstone-project/packages/api-interfaces/README.md

     ```typescript
     JSON.stringify(
       {
-        path: "/somepath",
+        path: '/somepath',
-        experimentName?: "some experiment",
+        experimentName?: 'some experiment',
-        primaryExperimenter?: "some name"
+        primaryExperimenter?: 'some name'
         dateStart?: +new Date('2019'),
         dateEnd?: + new Date('2020'),
       }